JKHYuen/JKHYuen.github.io/projects/5-other-projects.md

         <span>January 3 2022</span>
     </div>
 </div>
-After seeing a prominent effect in some Darkest Dungeon II gameplay, I challenged myself to recreate the effect as close as possible in a day.
-The "flaming" edges are implemented with a classic noise alpha cutoff and Voronoi noise was used as an alpha mask to create the circular holes.
+After seeing a widely used effect in some Darkest Dungeon II gameplay, I challenged myself to recreate the effect as close as possible in a day.
+The effect is created completely procedurally in an HLSL shader, with no pre-made textures.

+<h4>Fragment Shader</h4>
+The "flaming" edges are implemented with a noise alpha cutoff, with a ```step``` function to get the hard edges.
+Voronoi noise was used as an alpha mask to create the familiar circular holes.
+These holes was the most recognizable feature that prompted me to attempt to recreate the effect.
 UVs can be stretched via variables in the shader to get the more uneven look.

 <!-- TODO: talk about angle mask -->

-<h4>Fragment Shader</h4>
 {% highlight hlsl linenos %}
 fixed4 frag(v2f i) : SV_Target {
     float2 unscaledUV = i.uv;